 The first type of “best standing desk review” you’ll see online is of the “desk for a favourable review” variety.

-The brand sends a desk to a content creator and expects a glowing review in return.
+A standing desk company sends a desk to a content creator, expecting a glowing review in return.

 The content creator (usually a young guy with aspirations of fame and glory) takes the bait.
 He gets a free desk.

-The second type of “best standing desk review” you’ll encounter is even worse.
+The second type of “best standing desk review” is even worse.

-This “expert” is usually middle-aged guy with a soul-sucking 9-5 job he is desperately trying to escape by building the review site.
+This “expert” is usually middle-aged guy with a soul-sucking 9-5 job he is desperately trying to escape by building a review site.

 What makes me different?

-My businesses generate over $5m in top-line revenue each year, and I have a team of over 15 people reporting to me.
+My businesses generate over $5m in top-line revenue each year, and I have a team of over 15 people working for me.

 While the commissions I receive from this review are nice, I’m not exactly relying on this money to live.
 Or to escape my job.

-I also like researching and geeking out over how things work, so while my team does the heavy lifting, I write these reviews.
+I also love geeking out over how things work, so I often write these reviews in my spare time.

 I hope this helped you make the right decision.
 If I left any of your questions unanswered, drop them in the comments below.
 I respond to each comment personally.